alvinwin/sh/README.md

 # sh

-A collection of bash scripts I use, ranging from automating services on startup to simplifying repetitive tasks.
+A collection of bash scripts I use, aimed to streamline common repetitive tasks

 # bluetooth-autopair.sh
 Scans for available bluetooth devices and connects to select devices